 What types of tools do you need to realize your vision for your project?
 What is your skill and comfort level with technology?
 What is realistically possible given your vision, your skill level, the contributions of your collaborators, and institutional support?
 What is the right balance between your subject research and the role and benefits of technology?

-- Integration with teaching and student participation
+- Integration with teaching and student learning

 Will you be engaging students in your research?
 Will your research intersect with your pedagogy?
 What role will students play in new research, knowledge creation, and publishing?
+How will your project enhance student learning?

 - Audience for final product